-Now it's a whole new world with its own aroma, flavors and festivals which have taken the permanent residency in our lives.
+Now it’s a whole new world with its own aroma, coffee flavors, and festivals, which have taken permanent residency in our lives.

-Take a deep breath, in this guide, I've outlined almost all those drinks, you find at your local caffé menu so next time you'll know what to order - and expect.
+Take a deep breath; in this guide, I’ve outlined almost all coffee names you find at your local caffé menu, so next time you’ll know what to order – and expect.

 Basic Coffee Drinks

 Black coffee is like a beautiful black dress in the beverages world.
 From simple to sophisticated, it goes with everything from ports shipping to bedrooms, polytechnic to small-town diners, American cowboys to French Press models.

 It’s a timeless classic – so even if you’re racing against the clock, you can still have a cup of joe before heading out to the commutes.
 Simply boil some water and add coffee (beans, grounds, or leaves) to it.
 Refine carefully – and you’re ready to clench fingers around your perfect cup of caffeine.

 No flavoring, it’ll blow your mind!
 If you perceive it for the first time, you may think it tastes bitter or ashy, yes it probably does.
 But the natural sweetness and other flavor attributes are unique to this drink.

 Furthermore, you might find many good reasons to drink black coffee, but the health benefit of cutting down on dairy and sugar will probably spark your desire to know more about the flavor nuances of black coffee.